UncleChair/GoFrameBootcamp/content/about.md

 type: about
 ---

-This is the about page.
+This project is a free and open-sourced tutorial to start a `GoFrame` project in practice. __Please indicate the source for reprinting.__ Thanks for your reading.